tuoomz/yop/deploy-to-mainnet.md

 - Checkout the [yop-protocol-evm](https://github.com/plutodigital/yop-protocol-evm) repo to run the deployment script.
 - Have [hardhat](https://hardhat.org/) installed.
-- Have a valid IAM account from AWS that has the permission to sign and verify using a KMS key, and get the id of the KMS key that will be used for the deployment.
-The wallet corresponding to the key in KMS should also have enough ETH in it for the deployment.
+- Setup the AWS KMS id.
+For the details of how to do that, check [this document](https://github.com/plutodigital/yop-engineering-docs/blob/main/deploy/AWS_KMS.md).
-- Have a valid etherscan API key (needed to verify the deployed contracts)
+- Have a valid etherscan API key (needed to verify the deployed contracts).
+If you don't have one, follow [this link](https://info.etherscan.com/etherscan-developer-api-key/).
-- Have a valid Alchemy API key (needed by the deployment script)
+- Have a valid Alchemy API key (needed by the deployment script).
+If you don't have one, you can use the shared Alchemy account (can be found in Keeper) and get a new API key.

 ## Steps